A new Strada-Gallup survey shows why it’s important to choose a major relevant to your future career.

-If you’re not sure what you’re going to major in, you’re not alone.
-Many incoming college students wait to declare their major, preferring to try out a few academic tracks and discover which subjects resonate with their skills and interests, while also exploring and imagining different career paths.
+If you’re not sure what you’re major is going to be, you’re not alone.
+Many incoming college students wait to declare their major.
+They prefer to try out a few academic tracks, discover which subjects resonate with their skills and interests, and explore and imagine different career paths.

 Key Survey Findings